FRC2713/Robot2020-ACE/README.md

 ### Dependencies

-Actions can be dependent on Events, Components, and ActionGroups, not other Actions, or low level classes.
+Actions can be dependent on Events, Components, and other Actions(only through ActionGroups), or low level classes.
 Actions should use Events for input, though there are cases where it may make sense for Actions to get input directly from a Component.

 Actions can use the getComponent method to retrieve Components, the getEvents method to retrieve Events, and the addActions method to add Actions to ActionGroups.